Billlhw/RustFS/README.md

 ## 1. Motivation
 Distributed file systems are the backbone of modern data-driven applications, offering scalability, reliability, and high availability.
-With Rust's rise as a systems programming language, its ecosystem has grown to include high-performance and resilient storage systems.
-However, many of these implementations lack advanced features such as end-to-end encryption, real-time file tailing, and robust fault tolerance mechanisms.
+With Rust's rise as a systems programming language, its ecosystem has expanded to include high-performance and resilient storage systems.

+While the Google File System (GFS) has inspired numerous distributed file systems, it is not open source, and critical aspects of its design, such as node discovery for the master and load balancing algorithms, are not explicitly documented.
+Moreover, existing implementations of GFS are insufficient for real-world use cases.
+For instance, the Python-based implementation in [1] fails to separate files into chunks, violating the core principle of chunkservers.
+Similarly, the Rust-based implementation rdfs [2] provides only a toy model of a file system, lacking fundamental details needed for a robust and scalable distributed file system.

+One of the key advantages of chunk-based storage, as used in GFS, is its ability to divide large files into smaller, fixed-size chunks.
+This approach allows for efficient data distribution across multiple nodes, enhancing scalability and parallelism.
+Additionally, chunk-based storage facilitates fault tolerance by enabling the replication of individual chunks across different nodes, ensuring data availability even in the event of node failures.

+Our project aims to bridge this gap by leveraging Rust's concurrency and memory safety features to develop a distributed file system that adheres to the principles of GFS.
+All components of our system are fault-tolerant, ensuring reliability and availability in distributed environments.
+Our implementation includes chunk-based storage, master node fault recovery, and efficient load balancing, all inspired by GFS, making it a performant and highly available solution.

-Our motivation stems from a desire to fill this gap and leverage Rust's concurrency and memory safety to create a state-of-the-art distributed file system.
-Inspired by the Google File System (GFS), our system incorporates advanced functionality tailored for modern distributed environments, making it secure, reliable, and user-friendly.
-This project provided us with an opportunity to explore distributed systems concepts while addressing a real-world need for enhanced distributed storage capabilities in the Rust ecosystem.
+This project provided us with an opportunity to explore distributed systems concepts and address a real-world need for a complete, reliable, and user-friendly distributed file system in the Rust ecosystem.
+By contributing a robust implementation, we aim to fill the existing gap and provide a foundation for future enhancements in the distributed storage domain.

 ## 2. Objectives
 The objective of our project is to develop a scalable, high-available, and high-performance file storage system.
 Our system aims to support growing data and user demands by allowing on-demand addition of storage nodes without disrupting existing operations.
 To ensure high availability and durability, the system is resilient to component failures and supports automatic detection and recovery of node failures.
 Efficiency is further optimized through client-side metadata caching, and planning of dataflow during mutations.
 Additionally, we will incorporate advanced functionality, including access control, end-to-end encryption, and file tailing.